craigkoltes/scotland-2026/README.md

-<<<<<<< HEAD
-# Confidence Builder
+# Scotland Trip 2026

-An interactive web application that helps build confidence through the classic "needle in a haystack" challenge.
+An interactive web application that helps build confidence through the classic "needle in a haystack" challenge, created for the Scotland 2026 family trip project.

 ## 🎯 About

-Confidence Builder is a fun, interactive exercise that challenges users to find a needle hidden in a digital haystack.
+Scotland Trip 2026 is a fun, interactive exercise that challenges users to find a needle hidden in a digital haystack.
 Each successful find reinforces positive problem-solving skills and builds confidence through focused practice.
+This project was created as part of the Scotland 2026 family trip planning and preparation.

 ## ✨ Features